mithril-security/gitbook_public/cloud.md

 # Cloud deployment

-TODO : intro on Azure DCsvX machines (specifications, most efficient etc...)
+TODO : intro on Azure DCsvX VM (specifications, most efficient etc...)

 ## How to deploy on Azure DCSv2